symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``boolean`` **default**: ``false``

+.. versionadded:: 6.1

+    The ``trust_x_sendfile_type_header`` option was introduced in Symfony 6.1.

+``X-Sendfile`` is a special HTTP header that tells web servers to replace the response contents by the file that is defined in that header.
+This improves performance because files are no longer served by your application but directly by the web server.

-This determines whether to trust ``x-sendfile`` header for BinaryFileResponse.
-If enabled, the :method:`BinaryFileResponse::trustXSendfileTypeHeader <Symfony\\Component\\HttpFoundation\\BinaryFileResponse::trustXSendfileTypeHeader>` method gets called automatically.
+This configuration option determines whether to trust ``x-sendfile`` header for BinaryFileResponse.
+If enabled, Symfony calls the :method:`BinaryFileResponse::trustXSendfileTypeHeader <Symfony\\Component\\HttpFoundation\\BinaryFileResponse::trustXSendfileTypeHeader>` method automatically.
 It becomes the service container parameter named ``kernel.trust_x_sendfile_type_header``.

 .. _reference-framework-trusted-headers: